 Is it safe to use GenTarget’s Lentiviral vector system?

 GenTarget SureTiterTM lentiviral vector system includes all of the biosafety features mentioned above.
 It is a third generation lentiviral system incorporating a 3′-LTR self-inactivation mechanism, and it will only generate replication-incompetent lentivirus.

 Lentiviral particles are lentivirus supernatant (containing specific genes or RNAi vectors) generated from lentiviral vectors (LVs).
 After addition into mammalian cell culture, they deliver genes into the cells with high efficiency and stability.
 Utilizing its proprietary SureTiterTM Lentiviral vector system, GenTarget generates different kinds of pre-packed lentiviral supernatant, called Lentiviral Particles.
 Each Lentiviral Particle contains a fully sequence verified target, ready for transduction into the any mammalian cell.
 They are easy and safe to use, simply applied 50 µl into your cultured cells and you will be able to confirm the specific target’s expression under a fluorescence microscope after 48-72 hours.

 High titer lentiviral particles / supernatant were produced in 293T packaging cells in DMEM with 10% heat-inactivated FBS (Note: virus is also provided in PBS after purification and concentration).
 They are pseudotyped with VSV-G glycoprotein, and are able to transduce any cells, including primary and non-dividing cells.
 Each lentiviral particle is provided in a frozen tube containing 200 µl at >107 IFU/per ml.
-For protocols and details, please see Lentiviral particles products page and FAQ for lentiviral particles.
+For more details, see FAQ for lentiviral particles.